The Partisan: La Complainte du partisan

 Few men were at the centre of the Resistance, for the reason that its centre could rarely be defined and was rarely stable.
 Even fewer would have the necessary literary and verbal self-consciousness to achieve the goals [of subjectively documenting historical reality].
 One who was at the centre and who did have this self-consciousness was Emmanuel d'Astier. and that, in his efforts to organise the Resistance, in his own words, d'Astier was seeking the strength of "popular forces, those forces which alone can change our dreams into reality, adventure into history, aesthetics into politics".

 It was in London, in 1943, while Marly ran a hostel for French exiles, that she wrote the anti-fascist anthem "La Complainte du partisan", with lyrics by d'Astier, going on to perform it and her other songs on Radio Londres (English: Radio London), the French Resistance radio operated by the Free French Forces, through the British Broadcasting Corporation.
 It was at this time that she also wrote "The March of the Partisans", with English lyrics by the Russian ambassador's daughter, Louba Krassine.
 The French exiles, Joseph Kessel and Maurice Druon, also resident in London, translated it into French for play on Radio Londres and it became "Le Chant des Partisans" (English: "Song of the Partisans"), an unofficial French anthem towards the end of the war.

+Marly played guitar and Druon and d'Astier whistled the melody while they were writing the song.
+It was performed by Anna Marly, broadcast by the BBC and adopted by the maquis.
+Marly, Druon, along with Claude Dauphin, and Andre Gillois all regularly whistled the song on the BBC right after Marly's singing.

 Marly's songs, singing and whistling on Radio Londres, were an inspiration to the French Resistance and earned her the credit "troubadour of the Resistance" from General de Gaulle, leader of the French Free Forces.
 D'Astier was to become a Chevalier de la Légion d'Honneur (English: Knight of the Legion of Honour), Compagnon de la Libération (English: Companion of the Liberation) and awarded the Croix de Guerre 1939–1945.
 In Paris, 1945, Raoul Breton published the "La Complainte du partisan" sheet music with lyrics by d'Astier credited to Bernard, his Resistance code name.